GSA-TTS/datagov-brokerpak-solr/README.md

 clean      Bring down the broker service if it's up, clean out the database, and remove created images build      Build the brokerpak(s) and create a docker image for testing it/them up         Run the broker service with the brokerpak configured.
-The broker listens on `0.0.0.0:8080`. curl http://127.0.0.1:8080 or visit it in your browser. test       Execute the brokerpak examples against the running broker down       Bring the cloud-service-broker service down all        Clean and rebuild, then bring up the server, run the examples, and bring the system down
+The broker listens on `0.0.0.0:8080`. curl http://127.0.0.1:8080 or visit it in your browser. wait       Wait 40 seconds, enough time for the DB and broker to stabilize test       Execute the brokerpak examples against the running broker down       Bring the cloud-service-broker service down all        Clean and rebuild, then bring up the server, run the examples, and bring the system down